Photo Credit: Michelle Lynn, Hampton Roads Birth Photographer

 - Disount for military families, homebirth clients, previous clients, teen or single moms facing unplanned pregnancy, and clergy

-- $25 for a one hour visit in the comfort of your home
+- $35 per visit in the comfort of your home

 Read this article entitled The Economics of a Doula’s Fees by Debbie Redwine, CLD, CD(DONA) to further understand the cost of a doula’s services.